What Is Work Management?

 The behaviors, habits, and communication patterns that make work move smoothly.

-5. Systems & Workflow Design
+5. Workflow Architecture

 The structures, tools, processes, and automations that support consistent execution.

-5. The C4 Flywheel™: WMI’s Framework for Effective Work Management
+The C4 Flywheel™: WMI’s Framework for Effective Work Management

 Clarity → Coordination → Completion